 We believe creativity is nothing if it doesn't have substance or legacy.

 We are not an advertising vehicle for your gig, your business or your band and if you treat us like one it'll piss us off.
 We don't do "previews" because no one reads them and we want to write about music we've experienced so please don't ask as we will only say no. Even if we know you (and like you).

-Please don't add us on our personal accounts on Facebook, it'll really piss us off - we're likely to ignore you if we don't know you - email us at email@example.com
+Please don't message us on our private accounts on Facebook - they're private for a reason - it'll really piss us off - we're likely to ignore you if we don't know you - email us at firstname.lastname@example.org

 Over 90% of the posts on this blog are made by one person with a full time job who attends around 200 gigs a year - we can't cover everything and listen to everything we're sent despite our best intentions when we set this up as a tiny blog back in 2014, but we'll try.
 It means we're unlikely to do album reviews - because of the time it takes to do them justice.
 If you send us a release and we don't cover it, don't take that as us not being interested.
 Send us your next one.
 And the one after.
 And the one after.